hagrid

 HaGRID - HAnd Gesture Recognition Image Dataset

-We introduce a large image dataset HaGRID (HAnd Gesture Recognition Image Dataset) for hand gesture recognition (HGR) systems.
+We introduce a large image dataset HaGRIDv2 (HAnd Gesture Recognition Image Dataset) for hand gesture recognition (HGR) systems.
 You can use it for image classification or image detection tasks.
-Proposed dataset allows to build HGR systems, which can be used in video conferencing services (Zoom, Skype, Discord, Jazz etc.), home automation systems, the automotive sector, etc.
+Proposed dataset allows to build HGR systems, which can be used in video conferencing services (Zoom, Skype, Discord, Jazz etc.), home automation systems, the automotive sector, etc. We have also released an algorithm for dynamic gesture recognition, which we described in our paper.
+This model is trained entirely on HaGRIDv2 and enables the recognition of dynamic gestures while being trained exclusively on static ones.
+You can find it in our repository.

-The dataset contains 37,583 unique persons and at least this number of unique scenes.
-The subjects are people from 18 to 65 years old.
+The dataset contains 65,977 unique persons and at least this number of unique scenes.
+The subjects are people over 18 years old.
 The dataset was collected mainly indoors with considerable variation in lighting, including artificial and natural light.
 Besides, the dataset includes images taken in extreme conditions such as facing and backing to a window.
 Also, the subjects had to show gestures at a distance of 0.5 to 4 meters from the camera.

 Example of sample and its annotation: